CitrineInformatics/citrine-python/docs/source/getting_started/basic_structure.rst

 * Everything contained within a dataset has the same level of access control.
   If you want to share different objects with different projects, then they should be in different datasets.
 * The more datasets you have, the harder some tasks will be.
-  This includes humain maintence tasks like auditing access control settings, describing the contents of the dataset, and keeping metadata up to date.
+  This includes humain maintenance tasks like auditing access control settings, describing the contents of the dataset, and keeping metadata up to date.
   It also includes requests of the platform: some API calls will be slower if there are more datasets.

 Datasets can be listed and gotten from projects just as projects are from the client itself: